jaskaransarkaria/enki-website/README.md

 ## Testing

 The repo utilises Svelte testing library and jest to test component behaviours.
+Unfortunately I came against a blocker \
+which prevented me from introducting end to end tests usings cypress.
+Mainly, I had trouble trying to mock out a \
+package used from routing called "routify".

+Testing the svelte application with the presence of routify proved particularly difficult.
+In future I would love to \
+move this application over to svelte kit and solve my routing issues there.

+In addition to this, you may notice svelte ticks present accross some of the tests, as reactive statements happen \
+asynchronously we need to used tick to wait for the DOM to completely finish updating.

 ## Site Images